Professional Pilot Training

 Students can start their PPL training from the age of 16, however, to proceed with a final Practical Check ride must be at least 17 years of age.
 The certificate that grants the student to fly will be issued once they meet the required age.

-• For an EASA Part-FCL PPL, the minimum is an EASA Part-Med Class 2 Medical Certificate can be obtained following a medical assessment conducted by an Aeromedical Examiner (AME).
+• PPL: Minimum EASA Part-Med Class 2 Medical Certificate obtained from an Aeromedical Examiner (AME).

-• For an EASA Part-FCL CPL, the minimum is an EASA Part-Med Class 1 Medical Certificate can be obtained following a medical assessment conducted by an Aeromedical Examiner (AME).
+• CPL: Minimum EASA Part-Med Class 1 Medical Certificate obtained from an Aeromedical Examiner (AME).

 Language Qualification